Mediamazine

 Sunday, June 4, 2006

-Before I discuss more about uploading and sharing photos on Flickr, there are two things that each Flickr user should know.
+Before we discuss more about uploading and sharing photos on Flickr, there are two things that each Flickr user should know.
 These are sets and tags.
-I’m explaining sets in this post, and will teach you more about tags in another post.
+We explain sets in this post, and will teach you more about tags in another post.

-Sets are a way to group your photos so that they are easy to organize and identify.
-Figure 1 shows a few sets in my Flickr account.
+Flickr sets are a way to group your photos so that they are easy to organize and identify.
+Figure 1, below, shows a few sets in our Flickr account.

-Figure 1: A few of my Flickr sets
+Figure 1: A few of our Flickr sets

-Think of sets as folders in your computer–you might have a different folder for your business correspondence, another for your spreadsheets, and yet another for presentations.
-Even then, sets are a little different than folders–let me explain this in a different way:
+Think of sets as folders in your computer.
+You might have a different folder for your business correspondence, another for your spreadsheets, and yet another for presentations.
+Even then, sets are a little different than folders–let us explain this concept in a different way:

 Why sets are like folders?